NoXPhasma/protondb_faq/README.md

 This is quite normal.
 Because at the beginning the shaders have to be loaded first.
 So that it doesn't stutter next time, The are written directly into a so-called shader cache.

+Note that the dxvk cache is not related to the "Shader Pre-Caching" by Steam.

 ## I have sound problems like crackle for example

 In most cases, it helps to install xaudio2 (xact) but in cases such as Skyrim, for example, it can also solve a problem for some but can also cause a new sound problem, but it is always worth a try.